- National Geographic

 Today, nature is your guide as you set forth with the flexibility to take advantage of wildlife and weather conditions.
 You may stop at an isolated beach to take a closer look at tide pools, beachcomb, and hike stunning forest trails.
 Keep an eye out for old bear tracks worn into the soil as you move from forest to meadow.
 This area is home to the highest density of nesting bald eagles in the world, so sightings are very common.
 If conditions permit, you can do some kayaking, always watching for marine and terrestrial life.

 After breakfast, you disembark in Sitka, southeastern Alaska’s only oceanfront town.
 Sitka has a strong Russian heritage, which is readily apparent as you visit the onion-domed St. Michael’s Russian Orthodox Church.
 Gaze up at the grand totem poles that line the wooded trails through Sitka National Historic Park.
 At the Raptor Rehabilitation Center, you have close views of species normally seen at a distance in the wild — bald eagles, hawks, falcons and owls.
-After your visit, transfer to the airport for your afternoon flight to Seattle.
+After your visit, transfer to the airport for flights home.
 Please note certain departures operate in reverse, making all the same stops.
 See Reverse Itinerary dates.